Small businesses and startups face many challenges when marketing their products and services.

 Some marketers advise small businesses and startups to research and create strategic marketing plans.

-Such plans can help – and strategy IS important.
-But strategic marketing plans take time, resources and money.
+Such plans can help, especially when create at the start as part of a business plan.
+And, strategy IS important.
+But strategic marketing plans take time, resources, and money.
 Few young companies can afford that cost.

 The reality is that for the vast majority of small businesses and startups, marketing consists of handing out a business card.

 Marketing and advertising require an investment of significant amounts of money and time.

 The ads we see on television or in magazines, for example, were developed by agencies and consultants who evaluated past campaigns, developed concepts and assumptions about advertising themes, conducted some market research/focus group testing, created storyboards, developed scripts (for commercials), and much more.
 It’s no surprise that the cost of running the advertising itself is often smaller than the cost to produce that ad or marketing piece.

 The truth is that most advertising and marketing doesn’t work.